kennovation1/mercury/README.md

 Instead of using the C library above, just write my own Python code.
 See pacled64.py.

-# IPAC-4
-* I had problems using pyusb to read the IPAC-4 ("Resource Busy").
-Instead use python-evdev
-* sudo pip install evdev
-* See ipac.py

 # Git
 git init
 git add README.md